Garage Door Opener Installation Price: Complete Cost Guide

 Get a fast & free quote | Schedule your service today

 The average all-in garage door opener installation price ranges from $350 to $900 for a basic unit.
-Before deciding whether to go the DIY route or hire a professional to replace yours, it’s important to understand both the hidden and transparent costs associated with the project.
+Before deciding whether to go the DIY route or hire a professional to replace your opener, it’s important to understand both the hidden and transparent costs associated with the project, you also want to make sure you find the best garage door opener

 While you’ll definitely save some cash by installing it yourself, hidden costs like potential injury, electrical hazards and shelling out for tools can quickly add up.
 Regardless of who does it, proper installation ensures the security and longevity of your system.
 Garage.com can help connect you with qualified professionals to compare quotes and decide between professional or DIY installation.